-The scenario with the incomplete take up generates broadly speaking comparable results in terms of poverty and inequality with the scenario using the values reported in the EU-SILC (see Table 77).
-For smaller subgroups (e.g. children) it does make a difference, as the take-up correction is random, while take up effects in reality are not random.
+The scenario with the incomplete take up (Table 80) generates broadly speaking results that lie somewhere in between the two in terms of poverty and inequality.
+For smaller subgroups (e.g. children) it does make a larger difference than average, as the take-up correction is random, while take up effects in reality are not random.

-Table 77.
-EUROMOD validation: Income Support simulated - incomplete take up [2005-2008]
+Table 80.
+EUROMOD validation: Income Support simulated - incomplete take up [2007-2010]